MacFJA/PharBuilder/docs/ComposerExtra.md

 It's a flag to indicate if _dev only_ packages (like PHPUnit, PHPMD, etc.) and _dev only_ code (like your unit tests) must be included.

 Set to `true` (JSON boolean) to add those packages and codes.

 The default value is `false`.

+### skip-shebang

+It's a flag to indicate if the shebang should be skipped or not.
+This is helpful if you want run a web-project as a phar.

+Set to `true` (JSON boolean) to skip the shebang.

+The default value is `false`.